 This tour is organized by Dvorana for the Folk Arts Center of New England with whom we have collaborated many times over the years.
 Jan Pumpr with Dvorana and Marcie Van Cleave, FAC’s Executive Director, are coordinators for this tour.
 Jan is a native Prague resident, and Marcie has a lot of experience with Czech Republic from frequent tours and visits.

-We look forward to welcoming you to Prague and the Czech Republic!
+We look forward to welcoming you to Central Europe!

 Jan Pumpr and Marcie Van Cleave

 This year’s Tour will officially start in Krakow, a beautiful and historic city in Poland.
-Some of you may want to fly directly to Krakow to spend some extra time there before the trip begins.
+Some of you may want to fly directly to Poland to spend some extra time there before the trip begins.
 We will send you a list of places of interest in Krakow, so you will have some ideas of where to go and what to see if you decide to come earlier on your own.
 It may be cheaper to book round-trip airfare to and from Prague.
-In that case, you can come on August 10 (or earlier) to Prague and go to Krakow with us by coach to meet the rest of the group.
-Because of the high season in September you may have problems to book your own pre-tour accommodation.
-To cover both possibilities, we have already booked rooms for the night of August 10 in Prague and in Krakow; you will need to let us know which fits your travel plans.
+In that case, you should arrive on April 5 (or earlier) to Prague and go to Krakow with us by coach to meet the rest of the group.
+To help you with your extra stay, we have already booked rooms for the night of April 5 in Prague and in Krakow; you will need to let us know which fits your travel plans.

 A month prior to the start of the trip all participants will receive a letter with further details, including the mobile phone number to call in case of unexpected incidents during your travel to Prague.